rubyforgood/human-essentials/README.md

 ```bash
 rvm install 2.6.4 --with-openssl-dir='brew --prefix openssl'
 ```

-### Requirements

-- You will need SSH access to our servers
-  - Access is usually only given to core maintainers of the human-essentials project

-- Login credentials to our [Mailchimp](https://mailchimp.com/) account

 ### Tag & Release
 1. You'll need to push up a tag with the proper semantic versioning.
 Check out the [releases](https://github.com/rubyforgood/human-essentials/releases) to get the correct semantic versioning tag to use.
 For example, if the last release was `2.1.0` and the update is a hotfix then the next one should be `2.1.1`